I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-iksreferenceclock-getphysicaltime.md

 This function has no parameters.

 ## Return Value

 The <b>IKsReferenceClock::GetPhysicalTime</b> method returns the current physical time for the associated pin, specified by default in 100-nanosecond units.

-The <b>IKsReferenceClock::GetPhysicalTime</b> method returns the current physical time for the associated pin, specified by default in 100-nanosecond units.

-The <b>IKsReferenceClock::GetPhysicalTime</b> method returns the current physical time for the associated pin, specified by default in 100-nanosecond units.